 On very cold winter days, there may be temporary situations where electricity consumption appears to exceed the production of electricity.
 In these situations, planned resources are not enough.
 Svenska kraftnät will then have to resort to reserves that have been procured in advance.
 The so-called peak load reserve capacity is created by Svenska kraftnät entering into agreements with actors in the electricity market under the Act on Peak load reserve (SFS 2003:436).
-The peak load reserve capacity is created by Svenska kraftnät entering into agreements with producers on increased electricity generation49.
-In accordance with Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity50, a reserve capacity may only be applied if the Member State has a identified resource adequacy concern.51 Such assessment shall be approved by the European Commission.52 However, the capacity mechanisms agreed by a country prior to the entry into force of the Regulation may be applied without such assessment and
+The peak load reserve capacity is created by Svenska kraftnät entering into agreements with producers on increased electricity generation52.
+In accordance with Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019

+50 Förordning (2018:1428) om myndigheters klimatanpassningsarbete Svensk författningssamling 2018:2018:1428 - Riksdagen on the internal market for electricity53, a reserve capacity may only be applied if the Member State has a identified resource adequacy concern.54 Such assessment shall be approved by the European Commission.55 However, the capacity mechanisms agreed by a country prior to the entry into force of the Regulation may be applied without such assessment and approval, though no longer than to the end of 2025.
+This possibility is used for the peak load reserve capacity and it can thus remain in its current form until the end of 2025.